pelamfi/pelam-scala-csv/readme.md

 ## Main points

-To be clear there are other CSV reading libraries and even writing a CSV parser from scratch is not very difficult.
+There are other CSV reading libraries and writing a CSV parser from scratch is not very difficult.

-However the specialty of this library is the higher level "table oriented" API.
+However, the specialty of this library is the higher level "table oriented" API.

-The higher level API helps in processing complex spreadsheets as well as detecting and handling differences in low level CSV syntax which often arise because the CSV is not a standardized or very structured format.
+The higher level API helps in processing complex spreadsheets as well as detecting and handling differences in the CSV syntax.
+Such differences are common because the CSV is not a standardized format.

   * Two levels of APIs for both input and output
   * First API is a simple streaming api for converting a CSV file to and from a stream of StringCell objects.
     * Reading a CSV file is done with a Scala Iterator interface
   * Second higher level API is richer and is based on the Table class.
     * Supports attaching type information to rows and columns
     * Allows having some regions represented with smarter and custom Cell types